KyryloTaher/phylogen/README.md

 # Phylogen Virus Fetcher

-This repository contains a small Streamlit application that queries NCBI for virus sequences by taxon name.
-The app uses NCBI's Entrez API to download sequences and metadata as well as a reference sequence with its annotated features.
+This repository contains a small command line tool that queries NCBI for virus sequences by taxon name.
+It uses NCBI's Entrez API to download sequences and metadata as well as a reference sequence with its annotated features.

 ## Requirements